Islam in Mali

+There has been a surge in conservative interpretations of Islam in recent decades, particularly in Northern Mali where extremist groups have targeted religious minorities with violence.
+Despite this surge, many Muslim leaders have argued against the imposition of Sharia law.
+Christian missionaries have not observed any discrimination against Christians or other minorities in areas under government control, and have reported that the government has continued to adhere to the constitutional requirement to treat all religions equally.

 History

-During the 9th century, Muslim Berber and Tuareg merchants brought so spread in the region by the founders of Sufi brotherhoods (tariqah).
-Conversion to Islam linked the West African savannah through belief in one God and similar new forms of political, social and artistic accoutrements.
+During the 9th century, Muslim Berber and Tuareg merchants helped to spread the religion of Islam in the region, with the founders of the Sufi brotherhoods (tariqah) playing an instrumental role.
+Conversion to Islam connected the West African savannah through belief in one God and similar new forms of political, social and artistic characteristics.
 Cities including Timbuktu, Gao and Kano soon became international centers of Islamic learning.

-The most significant of the Mali kings was Mansa Musa (1312–1337), who expanded Mali influence over the large Niger city-states of Timbuktu, Gao, and Djenné.
+The most significant of the Mali kings was Mansa Musa (1312–1337), who expanded Mali's influence over the large Niger city-states of Timbuktu, Gao, and Djenné.
 Mansa Musa was a devout Muslim who was reported to have built various major mosques throughout the Mali sphere of influence; his gold-laden pilgrimage to Mecca made him a well-known figure in the historical record.